rasheed654/post-install-config/README.md

 />
 </p>
 <p>
-First we'd go to Admin Panel then agents and teams
+First we'd go to Admin Panel then agents and teams.
+Add new Teams
 </p>
 <br />